Document Type : Research Paper

 Authors

-1 Associate Professor, Soil Conservation and Watershed Management Department, Kermanshah Agricultural and Natural Resources Research and Education Center, Agricultural Research, Education and Extension Organization (AREEO), Iran.
+1 Associate Professor, Kermanshah Center for Agricultural and Natural Resources Research and Education, Agricultural Research, Education and Extension Organization (AREEO), Kermanshah, Iran

 Abstract